English: Early Reading - Phonics

 Reading Intent Statement

 By the time our pupils leave Year 6, they will be fluent, confident and motivated readers who can access and enjoy a wide range of high-quality texts, including fiction, non-fiction and poetry.
-They will read accurately and with automaticity, drawing on secure phonic knowledge, word recognition, and an understanding of morphology and etymology.
+They will read accurately and with automaticity, drawing on secure phonics knowledge, word recognition, and an understanding of morphology and etymology.
 Pupils will demonstrate strong comprehension skills by retrieving, inferring and interpreting meaning, summarising key ideas, and analysing how language, structure and presentation contribute to meaning, justifying their views with evidence.

 Through exposure to rich and diverse texts, pupils will develop a broad vocabulary, cultural understanding and a love of reading.
 They will make connections within and across texts, linking their reading to the wider curriculum and the world around them.
-By the end of Year 6, our pupils will see themselves as readers—equipped with the knowledge, skills and confidence to read widely for both pleasure and purpose
+By the end of Year 6, our pupils will see themselves as readers—equipped with the knowledge, skills and confidence to read widely for both pleasure and purpose.

 Policy